MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-quickstart-using-power-bi.md

 ![A blank Power Query Editor screen](media/power-query-quickstart-using-power-bi/queryoverview_blankpane.png)

 Once a query is loaded, **Power Query Editor** view becomes more interesting.
-If we connect to the following Web data source, **Power Query Editor** loads information about the data, which you can then begin to shape.
+If you connect to the following Web data source, **Power Query Editor** loads information about the data, which you can then begin to shape.

 [*https://www.bankrate.com/finance/retirement/best-places-retire-how-state-ranks.aspx*](https://www.bankrate.com/finance/retirement/best-places-retire-how-state-ranks.aspx)

 Here’s how **Power Query Editor** appears once a data connection is established:

-1. In the ribbon, many buttons are now active to interact with the data in the query
+* In the ribbon, many buttons are now active to interact with the data in the query.
-2. In the left pane, queries are listed and available for selection, viewing, and shaping
+* In the left pane, queries are listed and available for selection, viewing, and shaping.
-3. In the center pane, data from the selected query is displayed and available for shaping
+* In the center pane, data from the selected query is displayed and available for shaping.
-4. The **Query Settings** window appears, listing the query’s properties and applied steps
+* The **Query Settings** window appears, listing the query’s properties and applied steps.

    ![Elements of the Power Query Editor](media/power-query-quickstart-using-power-bi/queryoverview_withdataconnection.png)

-We’ll look at each of these four areas – the ribbon, the queries pane, the data view, and the Query Settings pane – in the following sections.
+The following sections describe each of these four areas&mdash;the ribbon, the queries pane, the data view, and the Query Settings pane.

 ## The query ribbon

-The ribbon in **Power Query Editor** consists of five tabs – **Home**, **Transform**, **Add Column**, **View**, and **Help**.
+The ribbon in **Power Query Editor** consists of five tabs&mdash;**Home**, **Transform**, **Add Column**, **View**, and **Help**.

 The **Home** tab contains the common query tasks, including the first step in any query, which is **Get Data.** The following image shows the **Home** ribbon.